yfauser/capstone-project/docs/report/report.md

 In addition I will calculate 3 additional metrics: Accuracy, F1-Score and MCC.

-Accuracy will tell how the ratio of correctly classified samples out of the total number of samples.
+Accuracy will tell us the ratio of correctly classified samples out of the total number of samples.
 Accuracy is actually not a good metric to look at with the Dataset I use in this project.
 I will go into details of this dataset in the later chapters, but what can be said here is that the dataset is highly imbalanced with only 6.41% of the samples in the available training dataset being positives (525 positive and 8187 negative training samples).
-Therefore the number of true negatives will be very high generating a high accuracy score.
+Therefore the number of true negatives will be very high, generating a high accuracy score.
 I will however include it for completeness.

-F1-Score is a better metric for this project, as it balances Precision and Recall, which are the two metrics giving us a good indication on the costs associated with our models false predictions:
+F1-Score is a better metric for this project, as it balances Precision and Recall, which are the two metrics giving us a good indication on the costs associated with my models false predictions:

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;F1=2*\frac{(Precision*Recall)}{(Precision+Recall)}"/>